 (j) in balancing the legitimate interests referred to in paragraphs (a) to (i) the relevant Minister, relevant official or a court must have due regard to the security of the Republic, in that the national security of the Republic may not be compromised.

+(2) State information may, in terms of this Act, be protected against unlawful disclosure, alteration, destruction or loss.

+(3) State information in material or documented form may be protected by way of classification.

+(4) Access to state information may be restricted to certain individuals who carry commensurate security clearance.

 CHAPTER 3